joestanding/adafruit-tft-gauges/README.md

 ```

 ### Switching Layouts
 When switching layouts, it's essential to clear the screen using a function such as `display.fillScreen(<color>)`, and force a redraw of the next layout using the `redraw()` function.
 This is essential as much of a gauge will only be drawn once, and only redrawn when necessary.
-Invoking the `redraw()` function tells the gauge that as the screen has been erased, it is now necessary for it to fully redrawn itself.
+Invoking the `redraw()` function tells the gauge that as the screen has been erased, it is now necessary for it to fully redraw itself.

 The demonstration code includes an example of this, but I've included it below as well:
 ```cpp